Emory and Henry Wasps: NCAA investigation

+In these cases, the College went away from its standard awarding procedure by modifying an award and including endowed funds as part of the initial financial aid package.
+Due to these inappropriate financial aid decisions, both of these student-athletes were said to be ineligible to take part in football during the 2012 and 2013 seasons.

 Mascot

 The official Emory & Henry mascot is the Wasps.
 While there are many rumored origins of the nickname, the most commonly accepted story is that Emory & Henry was first called the Wasps after the football team played the first-ever game in Tennessee's Neyland Stadium by a local Knoxville newspaper.
+Despite the Volunteers from Tennessee being heavily favored, they only held a 6-0 lead at halftime, this is due to the defensive efforts of Emory & Henry.
+The local Knoxville newspapers described the college team as the "Wasps" because of the tenacious and swarming defense they displayed, akin to the persistence of wasps in protecting their nest.
+This description was inspired by the distinctive uniforms worn by the Emory & Henry players, which included blue-gold striped socks and jerseys adorned with blue-gold stripes on the chest and sleeves.
 Though Emory and Henry was beaten 27–0, legend has it that the local paper declared "that those Virginia boys stung like wasps," and the nickname has stuck ever since.